ivancuric/js-perf/README.md

 ![enter image description here](https://raw.githubusercontent.com/ivancuric/js-perf/master/1000ms.png)

-Now that we know the metrics, let's have a look at the statistics:
+Now that we know the metrics, [let's have a look at the statistics](https://storage.googleapis.com/doubleclick-prod/documents/The_Need_for_Mobile_Speed_-_FINAL.pdf):

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTIwODc5NzddfQ==
+eyJoaXN0b3J5IjpbMTAwODkwMDY4N119
 -->